 - Community Involvement: This category can be just about anything a students wants to do as long as there is a Jewish connection.
 Opportunities abound through Temple Isaiah such as Torah reading and service participation, DreamBuilders, the Sacred Ground Committee and more.
 Outside of Temple Isaiah, BBYO, the Associated’s Diller Teen Fellowship, the TIkvah Program, involvement with URJ Camps and NFTY Israel trips, interfaith groups and so much more.

-Students who are fully a part of the Next Dor Program (participating in three of the four above ways) will also receive one-on-one mentoring from our Rabbis and Educators.
+Students who are fully a part of the Next Dor Program may also receive one-on-one mentoring from our Rabbis and Educators.
 The one annual tuition fee covers the costs of the Madrichim Program, the Sunday evening classes, the Ben Topus and Next Dor Shabbatons, a significant supplement for L’Taken and NFTY Dues (for those choosing to participate in regional events).
 Additional costs may apply for NFTY Regional Events and programs offered outside of Temple Isaiah.

 Students in 8th–12th Grades who do not want to take on the full program, are welcome to participate in any aspect of the program (except serving as a Madrich/a) on an as interested basis (à la carte fees apply).